hvpham-yorku/StockSage-AI/backend/IMPLEMENTATION_PLAN.md

 ## Day 1: Setup and Authentication

 ### Tasks
-1. **Setup Firebase Authentication**
+1. **Setup Firebase Integration**
-   - Configure Firebase Admin SDK
+   - Configure Firebase Admin SDK for token verification and administrative operations
+   - Configure Pyrebase for real-time database operations
    - Implement Firebase token verification middleware
    - Create user profile storage in Firebase Realtime Database
-   - Set up Firebase Authentication client configuration for frontend
+   - Set up Firebase configuration for authentication

 2. **Create Authentication Endpoints**
-   - Implement endpoint to verify Firebase tokens
+   - Implement middleware to verify Firebase tokens on protected routes
    - Create endpoint to fetch user profile data
-   - Set up endpoint to update user profile
+   - Set up endpoint to initialize and update user profile
-   - Implement protected route middleware
+   - Implement token verification utility functions

 ### API Endpoints to Implement
 ```
-POST /api/auth/verify-token
 GET /api/auth/profile
 PUT /api/auth/profile
 ```

-### Implementation Notes for Authentication
+### Authentication Implementation Notes
-- Firebase Authentication will handle user registration, login, and password reset directly from the frontend
+- Backend will NOT handle user registration, login, or password reset - these are handled by Firebase Authentication on the frontend
-- The backend will only need to verify tokens and manage user profile data
+- Backend will only verify tokens and manage user profiles
-- Use Firebase Admin SDK for server-side verification of tokens
-- Store additional user data in Firebase Realtime Database
+- Backend will create user profiles in Firebase Realtime Database after receiving verification that a new user has registered
+- All protected endpoints will verify Firebase ID tokens via middleware
+- Token verification will be handled automatically for each protected route, not as a separate API call
+- Will use Firebase Admin SDK for token verification and user management
+- Will use Pyrebase for real-time database operations

 ## Day 2: Stock Data Integration